Our chief project from 2014 to 2018. Recovered from OAS Lakeside Az our teams restoration won numerous awards!!

 This restoration is headed by Scott Hurst.
 While this aircraft was assigned to the flight school at Fort Rucker Ala.
 Scott, an Army trained OH-58 Mechanic and then Pilot flew this very helicopter on his night vision goggle check ride. .

 This Viet Nam veteran huey was mounted on it's display pedestal 30 Oct.
 2017 please stop by to see it at Rio Vista Park Peoria, Az. (it's navigation lights are on at night)

-UH-1H 67-17174 owned by LHL is the Iconic and historic Huey that has the Take Me Home Huey vinyl wrap applied to the outside.
-A complete wreck when we bought it, the original fabrication work that makes up the helicopter is a testimony to the skill and dedication of our Volunteers.
+UH-1H 67-17174 has now been donated by LHL to the Palm Springs Air Museum.
+This is the Huey that has the vinyl wrap applied to the outside and completed a 3 year tour of the U.S. A complete wreck when we bought it, the original fabrication work that makes up the helicopter is a testimony to the skill and dedication of our Volunteers.

 Know as "The Good Widow Jones' in Viet Nam 63-8733's restoration is helped by pictures of the ship while she flew in Viet Nam.
 The Widow is nearing completion and will be our traveling ambassador.

 A Veteran of Viet Nam, USMC UH-34D 150557 flew with HMM-362.
 Known as YL-31 when in Vietnam, the Sikorsky is undergoing restoration outside as she is HUGE!

 O-2A 69-7646 The 475th O-2 built out of 498, it is the 46th O-2 in the 1969 serial number block.
 7646 is in Restoration in Anderson.